rushiagr/npf/content/blog/you-dont-need-vim-swap-files-and-how-to-get-rid-of-them.md

 Almost all IDEs today have 'autosave' feature.
 That is, you don't need to explicitly save a file.
 The file is automatically saved as you type, so that even if your computer crashes, you don't lose data.
-This makes me wonder why does Vim's default behavior is of using swap files.
+This makes me wonder why Vim's default behavior is of using swap files.
 Swap files are annoying.
 I've seen all Vim developers, including me, struggle with swap files at one point in their life.

 There is a Vim plugin for autosaving, and it has saved a lot of my time.
 I have used the plugin such that every time I enter normal mode (after making edits in Insert mode), it autosaves file.
-And, most importantly, I have disabled swap file creation by Vim.
+And more importantly, I have disabled swap file creation by Vim.
 It's really that simple folks.
 You don't really need swap files 99.99% of the times.